PackagePages/LaravelPackage.com/docs/06-artisan-commands.md

 Note that the class is exported to a directory **based on the namespace** as specified in the `getDefaultNamespace()` method.

-As with the `InstallBlogPackage` command, we'd have to register this new command in the `BlogServiceProvider`:
+As with the `InstallBlogPackage` command, we'd have to register this new command in the `BlogPackageServiceProvider`:

 ```php
 // 'BlogPackageServiceProvider.php'